There are a lot of things we do while bicycling to avoid accidents and injuries. For safety’s sake, we should be doing these kinds of things:

 It has been a bumpy road, however, to get the “new” penalties imposed.
 Having been present when Bob was hit, as well as representing WCBC and Bike Delaware, I have closely followed the case since that fateful day last June.
 Amy Wilburn, chair of Delaware Bicycle Council (DBC), has also followed the case, since the DBC had taken the lead several years ago to get the Vulnerable User law passed.

 I spoke several times with the investigating officer, about the details of the accident as well as my perspective that the only possible good that might come of the whole affair was the driver sharing her experience and key learnings with other motorists, through the community service penalty.
-When the police report finally went to the Attorney General’s office I spoke with the state trooper on the DBC who had connections with the law enforcement organization.
+When the police report finally went to the Attorney General’s office I spoke with the state trooper on the DBC who had connections with the law enforcement organization (by grafton).
 When I learned that the case had been closed, with the driver pleading guilty to the charge of careless driving causing serious injury to a vulnerable user, Amy Wilburn and I each spoke with the Deputy Attorney General about our interest in making sure the community service was relevant to bicyclists’ rights on the road.

 Those last conversations led to the realization that the judge failed to impose the Vulnerable User penalties on the driver.
 Although the law was passed two years ago, the database of penalties used by judges had not been updated with the new penalties.
 The Deputy Attorney General filed a motion calling for a resentencing hearing, which took place in mid-January.
 Finally, the case is closed…except the sentence includes the requirement for the driver to return to court after one year, to confirm that she has completed the community service.
 (If she doesn’t, then she is subject to fines and the suspension of her drivers license.)